Love & Pop

 Love & Pop (ラブ&ポップ, Rabu & Poppu) is a 1998 Japanese experimental coming-of-age film directed and co-written by Hideaki Anno, based on the novel Topaz II by Ryū Murakami.
 It was Anno's first live action feature-length film.
-The film was shot almost entirely on hand-held digital cameras and contains some very unusual camera work, including many different mounted camera positions, such as on a model train riding on tracks.
+The film was shot almost entirely on hand-held digital cameras and contains unorthodox camera work, including many different mounted camera positions, such as on a model train riding on tracks.
 The film also flips from widescreen to fullscreen, distorts (with effects such as a fisheye lens), confuses, and makes use of overlays stacked in layers to convey the character's emotions.

 An official English-language DVD was released in 2004 by Kino on Video.
+In 2025, GKIDS announced that they would hold movie screenings for a 2K restoration of the film in North America.
+The film was first screened at the IFC Center in New York City on February 21, 2025 and then at the American Cinematheque Los Feliz theater on February 23, 2025.

 Plot

-The film follows four Japanese high school girls who engage in enjo-kōsai, or compensated dating.
-This is a practice in Japan where older businessmen pay teenage girls more commonly to simply spend time with them, or for prostitution.
-The main character, Hiromi, does not have the direction in life that her friends already have.
-Hiromi's friends were going to buy her a ring, but Hiromi refuses to accept their offer because she does not want her friends to be jealous.
-Hiromi goes on dates by herself to get money for the ring.
-Soon, she gets in over her head.
-Hiromi falls too far into the world of enjo-kōsai as she tries to hold on to a "friends forever" vision of the past.